DOAJ/doaj/cms/pages/apply/seal.md

   - Creative Commons licensing information must be displayed in all full-text article formats.
 7. Copyright and publishing rights
   -  Authors must retain unrestricted copyright and all publishing rights when publishing under any license permitted by the journal.

+## Version information

+This is Version 1 of our Seal criteria.